Matthew3141/rsschool-cv/cv.md

 Web Developer (month/year)

-> * Создание структуры гипертекстового документа на основе HTML разметки;
+> * Creating the structure of a hypertext document based on HTML markup;
-> * Программирование внешнего отображения и интерактивных элементов сайта;
+> * Programming the external display and interactive elements of the site;
-> * Анимирование элементов документа HTML с использованием CSS.
+> * Animating HTML document elements using CSS.

 ## **Belarusian State Economic University**